Newest Issue

 Relaunching the Democracy Seminar

-In the context of renewed democratic crises on both sides of the Atlantic, the relaunch of Democracy Seminar 3.0 coincides with the founding of the European Democracy Institute as a space for critical reflection, debate, and transatlantic collaboration.
-Drawing on the intellectual legacies of Hannah Arendt and Fritz Stern, the article examines contemporary authoritarianism, democratic backsliding, and the enduring relevance of thinking critically in times of crisis.
+Michael Weinman (Professor at Indiana University Bloomington) and Siobhan Kattago (Professor at the University of Tartu) discuss the relaunch of Democracy Seminar 3.0 and the founding of the European Democracy Institute as a space for critical reflection, debate, and transatlantic collaboration.
+Drawing on the intellectual legacies of Hannah Arendt and Fritz Stern, they examine contemporary authoritarianism, democratic backsliding, and the enduring relevance of thinking critically in times of crisis.
 Against the backdrop of shifting global power, it frames the renewed Democracy Seminar as a “third escape toward freedom”—an effort to sustain democratic imagination, accountability, and shared political responsibility.

 Read More "Relaunching the Democracy Seminar"